-The Bank had capitalized software assets, net of amortization, of \$52 million and \$43 million at December 31, 2020 and 2019, respectively.
-Amortization expense was \$15 million for each of the years ended December 31, 2020 and 2019.
+The Bank had capitalized software assets, net of amortization, of \$54 million and \$52 million at December 31, 2021 and 2020, respectively.
+Amortization expense was \$17 million and \$15 million for the years ended December 31, 2021 and 2020, respectively.
 Capitalized software assets are reported as a component of "Other assets" in the Statements of Condition and the related amortization is reported as a component of "Operating expenses: Other" in the Statements of Operations.